[Q] What does VHS stand for?

 [Q] I want to learn something specific, will someone teach me?

 [A] Ask in the forums if someone wants to run a workshop!
-The skillset of our members are vast.
+The combined skillset of our members is vast.

 [Q] I want to teach a subject, can I?